-This homemade apple pie recipe features a buttery, flaky einkorn crust, packed with sweetened apples and baked until golden.
+This homemade apple pie recipe features a buttery, flaky crust, packed with sweetened apples and baked until golden.
 The perfect pie for the holidays, serve it with ice cream to make it extra special.
-Follow my tips below to make this apple pie even easier.

 Apple pie is such a nostalgic dessert.
 There is really nothing like it that gives you that homey feeling and warms you up all the way to your toes.
 Sweet and tart apples with cinnamon in a buttery crust?
 Yum.

 My girls are getting older, and it has been so fun for them to want to be in the kitchen with me.
-Mixing and baking treats like this together are helping us create memories that will last a lifetime.
+Mixing (and baking) treats together like this is helping us create memories that will last a lifetime.

-As someone who deeply enjoys good food, it’s been really fun sharing this love with them.
+As someone who deeply enjoys good food, it’s been really fun for me to share this love with them.

 I hope you enjoy this homemade apple pie recipe as much as my family has.